Default crisis dodged — for now — with Dem-GOP debt accord

 Associated Press

-WASHINGTON (AP) — Senate leaders announced an agreement Thursday to extend the government’s borrowing authority into December, temporarily averting an unprecedented federal default that experts say would have devastated the economy.
+WASHINGTON (AP) — Senate leaders announced an agreement Thursday to extend the government’s borrowing authority into December, temporarily averting an unprecedented federal default that experts say would devastate the economy.

 “Our hope is to get this done as soon as today,” Senate Majority Leader Chuck Schumer declared.
-Republican leader Mitch McConnell said, “The Senate is moving forward.”
+Republican leader Mitch McConnell, whose party has been blocking the debt limit extension, said, “The Senate is moving forward.”

+The first crucial vote on the measure was set for Thursday night.

+Republican leaders were working to find the 10 votes they need from their party to advance the extension.
+John Thune of South Dakota, the second-ranking Senate Republican, said, “In the end we’ll be there, but it will be a painful birthing process.”

 In their agreement, the Republican and Democratic leaders edged back from a perilous standoff over lifting the nation’s borrowing cap, with Democratic senators accepting an offer from McConnell.